alphagov/govuk-prototype-kit/docs/documentation/get-started/mac-installation-guide/before-you-install.md

-# 1. Before you install the Prototype Kit on Mac
+# Before you install the Prototype Kit

 Before you install the Prototype Kit, you will need: